thomaxxl/safrs/README.md

 In case of errors( status codes 400+ ), the log file contains a stacktrace.

-## Limitations
+## Limitations & TODOs

+This code was developed for a specific use-case and may not be flexible enough for everyone's needs.

-- All objects must have an "id" as a primary key and composite keys don't work well
+- All objects must have an "id" as a primary key and composite keys might not work well.
 - Only python 2 for now

-## TODOs

-GET on a collection should only return a list of object ids.
-Maybe use query params for dictionary items

 ## Thanks